iranges package

 to_polars()[source]

-Convert this IRanges object into a DataFrame.
+Convert this IRanges object to a DataFrame.

 Returns: